-As the Assistant Director at Able SC, Jerri manages services and programming through her oversight of program compliance, implementation, and reporting.
+As the Senior Vice President and Chief Program Officer at Able SC, Jerri manages services and programming through her oversight of program compliance, implementation, and reporting.
 Jerri also focuses on collaborative projects to address systemic barriers to access and inclusion; educating professionals on the rights of individuals with disabilities; and the professional development of Able SC staff.

 Jerri organized and leads the South Carolina Supported Decision Making Project, the state’s first collaborative effort to address the overuse of guardianship and unnecessary restriction of individual rights.
 She has trained hundreds of professionals and parents on this topic and presented to a national audience on multiple occasions.
 The South Carolina Employment First Initiative, a statewide systems project to improve employment outcomes for people with disabilities, is another interagency effort that Jerri has been instrumental in developing and leading.
 Additionally, Jerri has helped build and provide oversight to Able SC’s diverse and thriving youth programs, which have been recognized as a national model for Centers for Independent Living.